gsp-p-77/meta-rpi-custom-distro-gsp-p-77/README.md

 ## Goal

-This meta layer can be used, to create an image for the RPI3, to use it as a docker engine (ref. to https://www.docker.com/ how to use docker).
+Create a meta layer for a distro, that bitbakes images to provide a docker engine on RPI3 (ref. to https://www.docker.com/ how to use docker).

 ## Dependencies